Synonyms: Statice companyonis; Limonium thiniense; Limonium duriusculum subsp. companyonis; Limonium duriusculum subsp. thiniense

 Common names: European sea lavendar

-Limonium duriusculum (European sea lavendar) is a perennial herb (family Plumbaginaceae) with tiny purple flowers and oval-shaped leaves found in the desert ranges and central and south coast ranges of California.
-It is native to the Mediterranean.
-It favors marshes, scrub and chaparral, and riparian and bottomland habitat.
+Limonium duriusculum (European sea lavendar) is a perennial herb (family Plumbaginaceae) with tiny purple flowers and oval-shaped leaves found primarily in the San Francisco Bay area and central and south coast of California.
+Populations extend into the coast ranges.
+Limonium duriusculum is similar to another co-occurring, non-native sea lavender (L. ramosissimum) but can be differentiated by its obovate, blunt-tipped leaves and less compactly-arranged flowers.
+Intermediate forms have been found in the SF Bay area.
+It is native to the Mediterranean and favors marshes, scrub and chaparral, and riparian and bottomland habitat.
 It spreads via seed.
-Human activities and water help disperse the seeds.Rating: Moderate
+Human activities and water help disperse the seeds.Cal-IPC Rating: Moderate

-- Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
+Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.

 Weed RIC Management NotesNo Weed RIC Management Notes are available for this species.
 Check for information on other species in the genus on the Weed RIC site.